Cwantic/Documentation/Design/Specification/Data.md

 # Data

-The **Data** window let you create all materials and all piping sections of the model.
+The **Data** window lets you create all materials and all piping sections of the model.

-It let you also select one or more predefined **specifications**.
+It also lets you select one or more predefined **specifications**.
 ## 1. New project

-When starting a new modelisation, the **Data** window opens :
+When starting a new model, the **Data** window opens :

 ![Image](../../Images/Design17.jpg)